csdev19/waki-app/README.md

 ## Getting Started

 For now we don't have an step by step guide to run this project locally.

+## Architecture

+Coming soon...

+I'm going to explain the architecture of this project.

 ## Based on the following tutorial